arduosoft/RawCMS/README.md

 ### ✨️ Modern and Intuitive Architecture
 We love good software design and we aim to help others on building wonderful applications!
 Using RawCMS you will keep you architecture clean and reduce the effort.

-## Deploy it

-You can deploy it using many options.
-RawCMS is dockerized from the development stage so modern hosting is fully supported.

-1. *Docker Compose* using the provided docker-compose file
-2. *Kubernetes* using the provided docker images
-3. *Heroku* using the provided images
-4. *Virtual machines* using the packages provided and deployed manually to the server

 ## Architectural Prospective

 With RawCMs you have a central platform that manage most critical services, making them a commodity.
 You have just to focus on the ui development and on implementing business login.
 No more stress on deployng services or selecting online tools.
 You have all inclusive and free out of the box.